DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/Custom_Connector_Code_Working_Version/README.md

 Sample output from a successful deployment:
 ```
+Enter your Fivetran Account Name [MDS_SNOWFLAKE_HOL]:
+Enter your Fivetran Destination Name [NEW_SALES_ENG_HANDS_ON_LAB]:
+Enter a unique Fivetran Connector Name [my_new_fivetran_custom_connector]: agr_0714
 Deploying connector...
-✓ Packaging your project for upload...
+Jul 14, 2025 08:03:21 AM INFO Fivetran-Connector-SDK: Packaging your project for upload...
+✓
-✓ Uploading your project...
+Jul 14, 2025 08:03:21 AM INFO Fivetran-Connector-SDK: Uploading your project...
+✓
-The connection 'a_new_fts_connector' has been created successfully.
+Jul 14, 2025 08:03:24 AM INFO Fivetran-Connector-SDK: The connection 'agr_0714' has been created successfully.
-Python Version: 3.12.8
+Jul 14, 2025 08:03:24 AM INFO Fivetran-Connector-SDK: Python version 3.12 to be used at runtime.
-Connection ID: spleen_divide
+Jul 14, 2025 08:03:24 AM INFO Fivetran-Connector-SDK: Connection ID: academic_calyx
-Visit the Fivetran dashboard to start the initial sync: https://fivetran.com/dashboard/connectors/spleen_divide/status
+Jul 14, 2025 08:03:24 AM INFO Fivetran-Connector-SDK: Visit the Fivetran dashboard to start the initial sync: https://fivetran.com/dashboard/connectors/academic_calyx/status
 ```

 ### What to Expect After Deployment

 After successful deployment:

-1. The connector will be created in your Fivetran account with a randomly generated Connection ID (e.g., `spleen_divide`)
+1. The connector will be created in your Fivetran account with a randomly generated Connection ID (e.g., `academic_calyx`)
 2. You'll be provided a link to access the connector in the Fivetran dashboard
 3. The connector will be ready for its initial sync